 It all started for me in 1976 when I decided to buy my first new Monte Carlo.
 I remember the day I drove it off of the showroom floor.
-I still have it, but unfortunately it is in need of a restoration.
-I have all of the parts to complete it, but currently don’t have a garage to park it in when it’s done.
-It will be repainted the original lime green color.
+I still have it and it is currently undergoing a restoration.
+It was repainted the original lime green color.
 When people see the color, they either really like it or really hate it.
-So, for right now, it is sitting covered in my backyard awaiting a garage.

 When I met my wife Nancy in 1980, she had just purchased a used 1975 Monte.
 We became an instant his and her Monte family.
 The 2 cars looked really good parked in the garage next to each other.
 She continued to drive her 75 for a number of years and then she started driving my 76.
 I have a company truck and didn’t need to drive the 76.
 Shortly after that we gave her 75 to my son to drive as his first car.
 He literally drove the wheels off of it (broken ball joints) and it was finally retired after 225,000 miles on the original 350 engine (which was still running).
 We still have it and it is parked next to the 76 in the back yard.